Cecilia8989/pands-project/README.md

         textprops={'fontsize': 14, 'fontweight': 'bold'},
         wedgeprops={'linewidth': 2, 'edgecolor': 'white', 'alpha':0.7})
 ```
-A white circle is created in the middle of the pie chart to give the design of a donut [[17]](https://plainenglish.io/blog/how-to-make-a-beautiful-donut-chart-and-nested-donut-chart-in-matplotlib-92040c8bbeea):
+A white circle is created in the middle of the pie chart to give the design of a [donut [10]](https://plainenglish.io/blog/how-to-make-a-beautiful-donut-chart-and-nested-donut-chart-in-matplotlib-92040c8bbeea) with the following functions:

 - plt.Circle(() creates a white which is added to the center of the pie chart.